 5) Start in a Rural Area

 If you have no or little experience this is especially a good idea.
-Traffic in SE Asia is a bit more hectic than at home.
+Traffic in Southeast Asia is a bit more hectic than at home.
 Try to cross the street in Bangkok and you will get a good feel for it.
 That said most drivers are very attentive.
 They’re used to scooters buzzing around, tuk-tuks trying to go faster than the speed of light, and bigger cars having the right of way.
 If you start driving in a small town, or island like Koh Lanta, Thailand, it will be easier.
-You want to get a feel for SE Asian driving with a wide margin of error at the start.
+You want to get a feel for Southeast Asian driving with a wide margin of error at the start.

 6) Get a Helmet

-Although most people in SE Asia won’t wear one, and will do daredevil antics that defy the laws of physics.
+Although most people in Southeast Asia won’t wear one, and will do daredevil antics that defy the laws of physics.
 You will be best served by having one.
 The hospitals are typically not to Western standards, and outside of Thailand’s cities many doctors won’t speak English.
 A Truly Traveled Travelbassador has seen an accident with the driver not wearing a helmet.
 An ride to the hospital in the back of a pickup was necessary.
 Tourist get hurt without helmets every day.
 We like our heads, we assume you love yours.
 Stay safe, stay smart.

 7) Partner Up

-When scootin’ around SE Asia it’s best to have a partner.
+When scootin’ around Southeast Asia it’s best to have a partner.
 It’s way more fun and safer!
 You can even travel in a scooter gang.
 Having other people around makes things easier.
 If you get a flat tire you won’t be stranded.
 Same thing if you break down.
 You can also team up with a riding in the back.
 This technique is for advanced riders only, do not learn how to ride a scooter like this!
 Being on the back of a scooter is the best sightseeing you will do.
 Grab a camera and snap or video away!

 8) Check Your Tank

 When you get your scooter the tank will be nearly empty.
 This is normal.
 Many proprietors make extra money by siphoning most of the fuel left in the tank.
-Honestly, it makes sense as many people in SE Asia make way less money than we do.
+Honestly, it makes sense as many people in Southeast Asia make way less money than we do.
 So ask where the nearest gas station is.
 You will have enough gas to get to the nearest gas station.

 9) Drive Safely

 This may be super obvious but it needs to said.
-SE Asia has a high rate of accidents but you can avoid these easily.
+Southeast Asia has a high rate of accidents but you can avoid these easily.
 Pay attention.
 Yes, in Thailand they drive on the left so take your time and stay focused.
 Stay on the side of the road and don’t go too fast.
 Chances are you won’t have protective clothing, don’t go over 60 Km/h.
 Drive during the day.
 You will be able to see everything, sometimes scooter lights aren’t great.
 Take short trips.
 Even when doing a longer tour, take frequent rest breaks.
 This will keep you refreshed.